 - Its sequel of kinds, SMW3 New Levels and Retro Levels is a bit better, but not much.
 The first five or so levels have zero challenge whatsoever and often no enemies or sprites in them, but it really, really starts to fall apart in 'level' 8.
 That level is literally just the SMW Bowser fight.
 Then the next one is just the first level in Super Mario World, except you're permanently invincible, the next is another unedited SMW Bowser fight, except you're forced to be small, and while one final level is sort of new, the final real one is a completely unedited SMW level.
 It's just so lazy all round, and it's the author's fourth game in a row which could be classified as at least So Bad, It's Good.
 It can be found here

-- The graphics range from bland to absolutely horrible MS Paint-level abominations that probably wouldn't stand up to Chris-chan's work.
-Most notably the stadium castle in world 1.
-Sometimes they clash horribly too, like Donkey Kong Country backgrounds with 8-bit Super Mario Bros.
+- The graphics range from bland to absolutely horrible MS Paint-level abominations that probably wouldn't stand up to Chris-chan's work, most notably in world 1's stadium castle.
+Sometimes they clash horribly too, like high-detail Donkey Kong Country backgrounds with 8-bit Super Mario Bros.
 1 foregrounds.
 They're also glitched in many cases.
-Sometimes top-down graphics like those from Pokémon are used in a side viewed platformer and look hideous.
+Sometimes top-down graphics like those from Pokémon are used in a side-view platformer and look hideous.

 - The music ranges from okay to awful, with some of it either having no samples in a song that needs them (which makes it sound like crap) and some ported songs that sound like the original as butchered by NES pirates.
 Just the horrific mess that's been made of the Cossack's Citadel stage 1 theme from Mega Man 4 has to be heard to be believed.
 Hear it in this video, which compares the crappy ports to the original songs.

-- Levels are copied wholesale from better games.
-Including Super Mario Forever (a kaizo game) and Kaizo Mario World.
+- Levels are copied wholesale from better games, including Super Mario Forever (a kaizo hack) and Kaizo Mario World.
 At least six are unedited from the original game.

-- The whole thing has Ratchet Scrolling, yet levels require you to go left as well as right.
-Lots of being screwed over as a result.
+- The whole thing has Ratchet Scrolling, yet levels require you to go left as well as right, resulting in multiple forced deaths.

 - Whole parts are blatantly ripped off from Brutal Mario, except without the quality ASM/programming gimmicks.
-Think "Brutal Mario as if The Asylum made it".
-He also horribly rips off VIP 4 in two more levels.
+Think "Brutal Mario asdone by The Asylum".
+The hacker also horribly rips off VIP 4 in two more levels.

 - Seriously, just read the review here.
 It's just... bad on so many levels.